Contact Models in Robotics: a Comparative Analysis

-At this point, it is worth mentioning that the problem \eqref{eq:NCP}, which we refer to as NCP, does not derive from a convex optimization problem, thus making its resolution complex.
-Alternatively, one can see the frictional contact problem as two interleaved convex optimization problems~\cite{kaufman2008staggered,erleben2017prox,lelidec2021differentiable} whose unknowns, $\lambda$ and $v$, also define each other problems.
-Practically, this can induce the existence of multiple, or even an infinite number of contact forces satisfying \eqref{eq:NCP}.
+At this point, it is worth mentioning that the problem \eqref{eq:NCP}, which we refer to as NCP, does not derive from a convex optimization problem, thus making its solving complex.
+Alternatively, one can see the frictional contact problem as two interleaved convex optimization problems~\cite{barbosa1987numerical, tzaferopoulos1993efficient, kaufman2008staggered,erleben2017prox,lelidec2021differentiable} whose unknowns, $\lambda$ and $v$, appear in both.
+Other formulations exist and we refer to \cite{acary2017contact} for a more complete review on the NCP.
+Practically, the non-convexity can induce the existence of multiple, or even an infinite number of contact forces satisfying \eqref{eq:NCP}.
 As mentioned earlier, this can be due to normal forces, but tangential components can also cause under-determination (Fig.~\ref{fig:underdetermined_contact_scheme}).
-Even though it does not impact the trajectories of rigid bodies, a simulator should not exhibit internal forces compressing or stretching the objects.
-Indeed, such forces would not coincide with the forces observed by force sensors and would rather correspond to some internal deformations of the objects, which should thus be considered soft and no more rigid.
-Additionally, these internal forces might also be problematic as it is impossible to characterize them.
+In this situation, it would be preferable for a simulator to provide the minimum norm solution in forces.
+This property can prevent a simulator from exhibiting internal friction forces compressing or stretching the objects (Fig.~\ref{fig:underdetermined_contact_scheme}, right).
+Indeed, such forces may not coincide with the forces observed by force sensors and would rather correspond to some internal deformations of the objects, which should thus be considered soft and no more rigid.
+In the following, we will use the term “internal forces” to denote the force component deviating from the minimum norm solution.
+Additionally, these internal forces might also be problematic as it is difficult to characterize them.
 This may induce inconsistent derivatives, which become critical in the context of differentiable simulation.

-\textbf{\\ Open-source frameworks for contact simulation.} To conclude this section, we propose to review the main open-source software that has been developed by the robotics community and can be used for simulating contact.
-Simulating contact interactions, as illustrated in Fig.~\ref{fig:simulator_structure}, involved two main stages, corresponding to the collision detection step (which shapes are in contacts) and the collision resolution (which contact forces are applied through the contact interaction).
+\textbf{\\ Open-source frameworks for contact simulation.} To conclude this section, we propose to review the open-source software that is popular in the robotics community and that can be used for simulating contact.
+Simulating contact interactions, as illustrated in Fig.~\ref{fig:simulator_structure}, involves two main stages, corresponding to the collision detection step (which objects are in contact) and the collision resolution (which contact forces are applied through the contact interaction).
 These frameworks are enumerated in Tab.~\ref{tab:open_source_tools}.